How to Read a Dog Treat Ingredients Label

 What are analytical constituents?

-A nutritional breakdown showing crude protein, fat, fibre, ash and sometimes moisture.
-These are measured values that help you compare products, but they do not tell you anything about ingredient quality.
+A nutritional breakdown showing crude protein, fat, fibre, ash, and sometimes moisture.
+These are measured values that help you compare products, but they do not tell you ingredient quality.[2][4]

 Is crude ash literal ash?